thunderheadone/one-sdk-ios/README.md

 *Note:*
 - When opted out, tracking will stop and locally queued data will be removed.
 - At any point you can opt a user back in by passing `false` into the same method.
-- For instructions on how completely remove a user's data from Thunderhead ONE or Salesforce Interaction Studio - see our [api documentation](https://thunderheadone.github.io/one-api/#operation/delete).
+- For instructions on how to completely remove a user's data from Thunderhead ONE or Salesforce Interaction Studio - see our [api documentation](https://thunderheadone.github.io/one-api/#operation/delete).

+### Late initialization and reconfiguration of the SDK

+Need to late initialize or reconfigure the SDK to support multiple regions in your app? - see details [here](https://github.com/thunderheadone/one-sdk-ios/tree/master/examples/dynamic-initialization-example).

 ### Manually set a specific Interaction path